 Dr Helen Damon, CPsychol, FHEA, DPsych, MA(Oxon), MA, BSc(Hons)

-In my private practice, I offer open-ended, face-to-face psychological counselling to individuals in Brick Lane and Shoreditch High Street.
-As a Counselling Psychologist, I'm trained in several forms of therapy, including person-centred, existential-phenomenological, psychodynamic and CBT.
-This enables me to tailor the way I work to best suit your unique needs, goals and preferences as a client.
+I offer online sessions to individuals via FaceTime and Zoom.
+As a Counselling Psychologist, I'm trained in several forms of therapy, including person-centred, existential-phenomenological, psychodynamic, and CBT.
+This enables me to tailor the way I work to best suit your unique therapeutic needs, goals, and preferences.

 Training, qualifications & experience

-- Certificate in CBT Skills, WPF Therapy.
+- WPF Therapy Certificate in CBT Skills - WPF Therapy

-- Suicide Awareness and Prevention, The Maytree Centre.
+- Suicide Awareness and Prevention - The Maytree Centre

 Areas of counselling I deal with

 - Personal identity and values

 - Death and dying

 Concessions offered for